gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 A good giveaway for this is when you can find a size that fits the pinkie toe side of your feet snugly, but is too tight or too loose on the big toe, and the size that makes your big toe fit either squishes your pinkie toes or gives them too much room.

 Furthermore, when you look at the toebox from the side, you can determine that some are more flat while others give your toes a lot of vertical space.
-The latter indicate a shoe that wants your toes curled up against the front of the toebox, while a flatter toebox accomodates a less pressurised fit.
+The latter indicate a shoe that wants your toes curled up against the front of the toebox, while a flatter toebox accomodates a less pressurised, more natural fit.

 #### Men’s & Women’s?
 What’s the Deal?

 <!-- * often a conglomerate of factors: women’s models generally a narrower, lower volume foot, AND ALSO softer or built for less body weight -->
-If you studied the product catalogues of many manufacturer’s, you’ve probably encountered ‘Men’s’ and ‘Women’s’ variants of the same shoe model.
+If you studied many manufacturers’ product catalogues, you’ve probably encountered ‘Men’s’ and ‘Women’s’ variants of the same shoe model.
-Usually, these variant combine several of the shoe last and shoe design choices we mentioned so far.
+Usually, these variants combine several of the shoe last and shoe design choices mentioned so far.
-Of course, every manufacturer treats this differently, but it’s a safe assumption that a Woman’s variant will be built on a somewhat narrower and lower volume last, and may be designed for lower bodyweight climbers, like a slightly softer midsole and maybe even with a stickier outsole rubber.
+Of course, every manufacturer treats this differently, but it’s a safe assumption that a Women’s variant will be built on a somewhat narrower and lower volume last, and may be designed for lower bodyweight climbers, with a slightly softer midsole and maybe even with a stickier outsole rubber.
-For mysterious reasons, the Men’s variants usually come in a strong primary colour scheme (yellow or red dominant) while Women’s variants get to sport secondary colours (mainly teal or purple).
+For mysterious reasons, the Men’s variants usually come in a strong primary colour scheme (yellow or red dominant) while Women’s variants often sport secondary colours (mainly teal or purple).

 Having two models of the same shoe for slightly different foot proportions sounds like a big benefit for climbers, right?
 If the sales department insists on labeling them by gender, why should we care, when we can just buy the model that fits our feet?